HectorHW/filetrack/README.md

-# filetrack
+# Filetrack

-Filetrack is a library for persistent reading of logs similar to the mechanisms used in Filebeat and other similar software.
+Filetrack is a library for persistent reading of logs similar to the mechanisms used in Filebeat and other software alike.
-It's main intention is to be used for implementation of custom log processors.
+Its main intention is to be used for implementation of custom log processors.

 ## Usage

-Instantiate `TrackedReader` by passing it a path to logfile intended for reading as well as a path to file used as registry for persistent offset storage.
+Instantiate `TrackedReader` by passing it a path to logfile intended for reading as well as a path to file used as a registry for persistent offset storage.

 ```rust
 fn main() -> Result<(), anyhow::Error> {